zlskidmore/zlskidmore.github.io/_posts/2025-12-21-coding_challenge_1_string_manipulation.md

 <hr>

-### Challenge 9
+### Challenge 9 - Base Pair Mismatch

-Commonly, base mismatches occur in bioinformatics data.
-These may represent true variants or technical artifacts.
-Below are two DNA strings, each written 5′→3′.
-To compare them, reverse one strand to align it antiparallel to the other, then compare bases using standard complement rules and count the number of mismatches.
+Base mismatches between complementary DNA strands may represent true variants or technical artifacts.

+Given two DNA strings, each written 5′→3′, reverse one strand to align it antiparallel to the other.
+Then compare bases using standard complement rules (A - T, G - C) and count the number of mismatches.

 For example:

 5'-ATGCC-3'
 3'-TACGT-5'

 Contains one artifact at the very end on the right side, either the C or T is wrong.

-Remember:
-G matches C
-A matches T

 ###### Output